stellio-hub/stellio-docs/docs/admin/upgrading_to_1.9.0.md

         @context: […]
     }
     ```
-    The body contains id, type, name of the group and if user are member of this group.
+    The body contains id, type, name of the group and if user is member of this group.

-    3) If user use stellio without authentification the response sent the status 204 no content.
+    3) If user use Stellio without authentification, a 204 (No content) response code is returned.